caugbr/vue-wp-theme/README.md

 ### Components
 * WpMenu - component to display any WP menu
 * Loading - global loading layer
-* LangMenu - a menu to switch the site language
+* LangsMenu - a menu to switch the site language
 * List - list posts by post type and taxonomy term
 * Search - search form
 * Thumbnail - render the featured image for a post
+* TaxonomyLinks - render taxonomy links for posts

 ### Mixins
 * common.js - some helper functions that is available in all components